HomerReid/scuff-em/doc/docs/reference/FAQ.md

 or similar utilities to double check that each job is running on its own set of 8 cores and not interfering with the other jobs.

+# Compiling C++ API codes

+I think I need to write a standalone program that uses the *libscuff* API to setup and solve a scattering problem.
+Where can I find a simple example of such a program to get me started?

+A. Look in the directory ``share/scuff-em/examples/PlateWithHole`` within your <span class=SC>scuff-em</span> installation.
+   There you will find a simple API code and a reference makefile (`Makefile.manual`) that you can customize for your system.

 [GMSH]:                        http://www.geuz.org/gmsh
 [scuff-scatter]:               ../applications/scuff-scatter/scuff-scatter.md